apnadkarni/blt/doc/graph.rst

   The following options are specific to image markers:

-  **-anchor**  *anchor*
+  **-anchor**  *anchorName*
-    *Anchor* tells how to position the image relative to the positioning point for the image.
-For example, if *anchor* is "center" then the image is centered on the point; if *anchor* is "n" then the image will be drawn such that the top center point of the rectangular region occupied by the image will be at the positioning point.
+    *AnchorName* tells how to position the image relative to the positioning point for the image.
+For example, if *anchorName* is "center" then the image is centered on the point; if *anchorName* is "n" then the image will be drawn such that the top center point of the rectangular region occupied by the image will be at the positioning point.
 This option defaults to "center".